 F-1 international students are required to complete at least two semesters of full-time study in the United States (U.S.) to be eligible for internship authorization.
 This may include time spent studying at another U.S. institution, including completion of a bachelor’s degree immediately prior to studying at NYU.
 Please contact the Office of Global Services for details on F-1 internship eligibility.

-All graduate students must have a grade point average (GPA) of at least 3.0, as reflected on their academic transcript.
-Students cannot enroll in CP courses if they have an incomplete grade (I) in any course from a prior semester.
-Students cannot enroll in a subsequent CP course if they have an incomplete or a fail grade (F) from a previous CP course.
-Students cannot enroll in a CP course if they have received Maintenance of Study (MOS) and/or a Time Extension for their current degree program.
+All graduate students must have a cumulative grade point average (GPA) of at least 3.0, as reflected on their academic transcript.
+Students cannot enroll in internship courses if they have an incomplete grade (I) in any course from a prior semester.
+Students cannot enroll in a subsequent internship course if they have an incomplete or a fail grade (F) from a previous internship course.
+Students cannot be approved for an internship via thesis, dissertation, or any other course, if they have received a Time Extension for their current degree program.
 As stated above in the Graduation Requirements section for Master of Science, M.S. students may use no more than 3 credits of internship toward fulfillment of M.S. degree requirements.

 Eligibility and Requirements: Work Experiences